USDAForestService/NRM-Grants-Agreements/decisions/architecture/003-use-nodejs-lambda-angular-stack.md

 #### Pros

-- A server-side application is the most appropriate level of "innovative": it is perhaps the safest, most boring technology choice that would meet the needs of the G&A application.
+- A server-side application is the most appropriate level of "innovative": it is the safest, most boring technology choice that would meet the needs of the G&A application.
 - Allows for rapid progress on this application, leveraging existing prototype development work.
+- EAD's existing FSApps integration with eAuth is usable by a server-side application.
 - Server-side applications are much easier to get approved for cybersecurity compliance because the security risks are more easily understood.
 - There are very few unknown unknowns: the "failure modes" of Python are well-known and solved, both with unit testing and integration testing
 - Django is the #1 web framework for Python, which is by some metrics the 3rd most popular computer language in the world.
 - Python developers/vendors are common and highly available.
 - Aligns with the Forest Service CIO vision to have API access to data.
 Python libraries make the development of REST APIs straightforward.